Pranav-Pedaballe/Emotion_classification/README.md

 Link for the app:- https://emotionclassification-9tkwdaauqykmyagrvxvdsn.streamlit.app/

 This objective of this project is to design and implement an end-to-end pipeline for emotion classification using speech data.
-The model was trained on the Ravdess dataset for speech and song of different actors.
+The model was trained on the RAVDESS dataset which includes speech and song recordings of different actors.

 There are 8 emotions which include :- **Angry,Calm, Disgust,Fearful,Happy,Neutral,Sad and Surprised**